Carl Brigham: Career

-The test administered to recruits during World War I were controversial and the inter-group differences were not easily explained.
+The test administered to recruits during World War I was controversial and the inter-group differences were not easily explained.
 While Brigham conceded that some of the differences in measured intelligence could be attributed to differences in the level and quality of schooling received, he suggested that most of the differences were genetic in nature (Wedell, 1943).

 By 1925, Brigham had devised his own college admissions test, known as the Princeton Test.

 In 1926, Brigham created the SAT for College Board.
 College Board reviewed his book, A Study of American Intelligence, and wanted a test that could be administered to a wider group of schools that was developed by Brigham.
 The SAT test that Brigham developed contains writing, reading, and mathematics in a broader sense than the Army Test previously administered.

 In his 1930 paper "Intelligence Tests of Immigrant Groups", Brigham recanted his 1923 analysis of the results of the Army Mental Tests.
 Native language was a variable greatly argued as to why the results favored native born Americans.
 Many people suggested that English speaking individuals had the advantage due to the way the test was written.
 There was no evidence in Brigham's study suggesting that intelligence, as reflected in the test scores, was related to social success or achievements.

 Due to having used prejudicial test administration and analytical techniques in his original research (he had not taken into consideration that the first language of some of the people he studied was not English), he acknowledged that his conclusions were "without foundation" and stated "that study with its entire hypothetical superstructure of racial differences collapses completely."
 He realized that the SAT test scores do not measure innate ability passed through genes, but are instead a "composite including schooling, family background, familiarity with English, and everything else relevant and irrelevant" (Fussell, 2019).
 Nevertheless, it had already been instrumental in fueling anti-immigrant sentiment in America and in the eugenics debate.